Holy Moses: Hiatus (1994–2000)

-Reformation (2000–present)
+Reformation and retirement (2000–2023)

 In 1999, during touring for the second Temple of the Absurd album, Sabina Classen collapsed on stage and was hospitalised.
 The singer fell into a serious illness and suffered a motorcycle crash in 2000.
 Following this, Temple of the Absurd disbanded and Sabina began to work with Andy again on what would eventually become new Holy Moses material.
 The band was reformed in early 2001 with Franky Brotz and Joern Schubert on guitar, Jochen Fünders on bass and Julien Schmidt on drums.
 The band performed several comeback shows throughout Europe and South Korea, and released an EP titled Master of Disaster through Century Media.
 Andy Classen stayed with the band as songwriter.

 In 2002, Holy Moses released Disorder of the Order, their first album with the new line-up.
 Michael Hankel, guitarist of Erosion and friend of Andy's, replaced Schubert soon after the album's release, and became a main songwriter of the band.
 The band performed at Wacken Open Air festival in 2004, and after fan demand for another Holy Moses album, the group released Strength Power Will Passion in May the following year.
 It is the first album without input from Andy Classen.
 After securing a deal through Wacken Records and a subsequent re-release of the band's material, Fünders and Schmidt left Holy Moses to be replaced by Thomas Neitsch and a returning Atomic Steif.

 Holy Moses released their tenth album Agony of Death in 2008 with all music written by new guitar player Oliver Jaath and Michael Hankel.
 They released their eleventh album Redefined Mayhem on 28 April 2014.
-The band has reportedly been working on new material for their twelfth studio album.
+The band's twelfth and final album Invisible Queen was released on 14 April 2023.

+Holy Moses retired towards the end of 2023, with their final show taking place in Hamburg at the Market Hall on 27 December of that year, in celebration of frontwoman Sabina Classen-Hirtz's 60th birthday.